seansusmilch/least-watched/docs/media-processor.md

 ### 2.4 Item Limit

 - An optional environment variable `MEDIA_PROCESSOR_ITEM_LIMIT` can restrict the number of items processed per run.
+- When set, the limit applies **separately** to each media type:
+  - Up to N TV Series items
+  - Up to N Movie items
-- When unset, all matching items are processed without limit.
+- When unset, all matching items of both types are processed without limit.

 ### 2.5 Pagination